-Factors affecting the accuracy of caloric requirement estimates include:1,2
+Factors affecting the accuracy of caloric requirement estimates include:2,3

-During open-circuit measurement, factors that cause inaccurate measurement of the REE and the RQ include:1
+During open-circuit measurement, factors that cause inaccurate measurement of the REE and the RQ include:2

-During closed-circuit measurement, factors that cause inaccurate measurement of the REE and the RQ include:1
+During closed-circuit measurement, factors that cause inaccurate measurement of the REE and the RQ include:2

-Metabolic measurements should be repeated according to the patient’s clinical status and indications for performing the test.
-More frequent measurement may be necessary in patients with a rapidly changing clinical course as recognized by hemodynamic instability and spiking fevers.1 Patients in the immediate postoperative period and those being weaned from mechanical ventilation may also need more frequent measurement.
+Metabolic measurements should be obtained through indirect calorimetry repeated regularly according to the patient’s clinical status and indications for performing the test.1 More frequent measurement may be necessary in patients with a rapidly changing clinical course as recognized by hemodynamic instability and spiking fevers.2 Patients in the immediate postoperative period and those being weaned from mechanical ventilation may also need more frequent measurement.

-Rationale: Indirect calorimetry is indicated to determine the cause of the increased ventilatory requirement.
+Rationale: Indirect calorimetry is useful to determine the effects of metabolism on ventilation and V

-Rationale: The stability level of the delivered F
+Rationale: When there is instability in the level of the delivered F

 2 that is greater than 0.6

-Rationale: The patient needs to remain in a calm and restful state during metabolic measurement to obtain the most accurate indirect calorimetry data.
+Rationale: The patient needs to remain in a calm and restful state to obtain the most accurate indirect calorimetry metabolic measurements.

-Rationale: Allowing the patient to rest before testing permits his or her temperature, level of awareness, and body metabolism to stabilize.
+Rationale: Allowing rest before testing permits the patient’s temperature, level of awareness, and body metabolism to stabilize.